manticoresoftware/manticoresearch/manual/Searching/Joining.md

 **WARNING: This functionality is in beta stage.
 Use it with caution.**

-Joining in Manticore Search allows you to combine rows from two tables based on a related column between them.
-This feature enables more complex queries and data retrieval across multiple indexes.
+Joining in Manticore Search allows you to combine documents from two tables based on a related column between them.
+It enables more complex queries and data retrieval across multiple tables.

-## Syntax
+## General syntax

 ### SQL